neat-monte/manganace/backend/README.md

 3. Place both files under `backend/_pickles` folder.
 If necessary create the `_pickles` folder yourself.

 After completing all the steps above, the project should be ready to launch.

+## Development environment

+My advice is to use [PyCharm](https://www.jetbrains.com/pycharm/) and to install [EnvFile](https://plugins.jetbrains.com/plugin/7861-envfile) plugin.
+If you are going to use [PyCharm](https://www.jetbrains.com/pycharm/) for frontend as well, then install [Vue.js](https://plugins.jetbrains.com/plugin/9442-vue-js) plugin to handle Vue.

 ## API